StackVista/stackstate-docs/k8s-quick-start-guide.md

 ### Prerequisites for OpenShift

-To set up a StackState OpenShift integration you need to have:
+To set up a Rancher Observability OpenShift integration you need to have:

 * An up-and-running OpenShift Cluster.
 * A recent version of Helm 3.
 * A user with the permission to `create privileged pods`, `ClusterRoles` and `ClusterRoleBindings`:
-  * ClusterRole and ClusterRoleBinding are needed to grant StackState Agents permissions to access the Kubernetes API.
+  * ClusterRole and ClusterRoleBinding are needed to grant Rancher Observability Agents permissions to access the Kubernetes API.
-  * StackState Agents need to run in a privileged pod to be able to gather information on network connections and host information.
+  * Rancher Observability Agents need to run in a privileged pod to be able to gather information on network connections and host information.

 ### Set up an OpenShift integration